Frequently Asked Questions (FAQs)

 Access your account settings and select Change Password under the profile section.

-How does Magnify leverage machine learning to generate insights?
+How does Magnify generate revenue forecasts?

 How is account revenue forecasted?